TKOSolutionsAssessment

 AI Without Operational Control

-RachelOS proves the decision-system problem in a live operating environment.
+RachelOS proves the operating pattern in a live environment.

 Problem

-A business had 100+ relationships, fragmented information, inconsistent follow-up, knowledge trapped in one person's head, and no trusted next action.
+A relationship-driven business had fragmented information, inconsistent follow-up, knowledge trapped in one person's head, and no trusted next action.

 System

 Existing tools already capture signals.
-The Operational Intelligence layer preserves memory, resolves facts, shows current state, identifies priorities, routes human approval, and moves teams toward the next action.
+An Operational Knowledge System preserves memory, resolves facts, shows current state, identifies priority, recommends next action, routes human approval, and records outcomes.

 01